 I Find Letters from God: Nuns in the Perry Collection

 In our visual culture, nuns are a potent symbol of religion.
-From the Madeline (1939) children’s books to The Sound of Music (1956) and to American Horror Story: Asylum (2012–2013) nuns have permeated popular culture.
-In the dawn of the Second Vatican Council (1962), the role of nuns in modern society was debated and differed from each diocese.
+From the Madeline children’s books (1939) to The Sound of Music (1956) and American Horror Story: Asylum (2012–2013), nuns have permeated popular culture.
+In the dawn of the Second Vatican Council (1962), the role of nuns in modern society was debated and differed from diocese to diocese.
 These debates brought a significant amount of attention to the way we see nuns in the everyday world.
 Photographs of nuns using the telephone feel almost like a juxtaposition of modern technology and an old world vocation.
 Several photographs in the Perry Collection focus on nuns prior to and just after the Second Vatican Council.

 Gelatin silver print (ferrotyped)

-Ilse Bing was one of the many photographers fascinated by the life of early 20th century nuns.
+Ilse Bing was one of the many photographers fascinated by the life of early twentieth century nuns.
 Born to a Jewish family in Germany, Bing started her career studying Art History.
-She purchased her Leica in 1929 three years after the Leica was first introduced and moved to Paris.
-By 1932, she was known as the “Queen of Leica”.
-It is unclear how and why Bing gained such a close relationship to the nuns of Paris, particularly as her photograph at the time focused on Paris fashions.
+She purchased her Leica in 1929 three years after the Leica was first introduced, and moved to Paris.
+By 1932, she was known as the “Queen of Leica.”
+It is unclear how and why Bing gained such a close relationship to the nuns of Paris, particularly as her photographs at the time focused on Paris fashions.
 Bing and her husband were able to flee France in 1941 as their visas were sponsored by the fashion editor of Harper's Bazaar.
 When her photographs arrived in the U.S. after the war she could only keep a limited number due to the high customs fee.

 Nuns were not just the subject of art, but nuns were also artists.
 Largely unknown to the public, nuns also participated in illuminating manuscripts like their male counterparts.
 These illuminations by nuns for nuns are called Nonnenarbeiten (German: Nun’s Work).
 In Spain, nuns could waive their dowry if they were accomplished musicians or artists as they were seen as receiving help from God.[i]
 Sister Corita Kent, represented with one of her works in the Lowe photograph, joined the Sisters of the Immaculate Heart of Mary in Los Angeles in 1936.
 She became a well-known artist during the Pop-Art movement in the 1950s and 1960s and taught at the Immaculate Heart College.
 Corita had an affinity for Chinese and Irish calligraphy and added calligraphy to her work to show the power of the written word to create new images.
 She was also significantly influenced by the Abstract Expressionist Robert Motherwell.